sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ### Stage 1 — Unsupervised Pre-training

-GPT-1 was trained on BooksCorpus — over 7,000 unpublished books across Adventure, Fantasy, Romance and more genres.
-The task was simple — given the previous words, predict the next word.
+GPT-1 was trained on BooksCorpus, over 7,000 unpublished books across Adventure, Fantasy, Romance and more genres.
+The task was simple.
+Given the previous words, predict the next word.
 No labels needed.
 Just raw text.

 ```
 Example: